GSA/smartpay-website/src/content/resources/publications.md

 ---
 title: Publications and Videos
 description: Learn more with resources for account holders.
 We have guides, presentations and publications specific to travel, purchase, fleet and more.
-intro: We offer a variety of resources about the GSA SmartPay® program for card/account holders and Agency/Organization Program Coordinators (A/OPCs), including guides, presentations, publications, and videos specific to travel, purchase, fleet and more.
+intro: Learn more about the GSA SmartPay® program by reviewing these resources for various stakeholders.
-order: 2
+order: 3
 ---

 ## Travel Publications